-While the Interim Budget 2019 announced on February 1 by the then Finance Minister Piyush Goyal, focused on easing income tax burden for salaried employees and boosting agri-schemes among others, the Union Budget 2019-20 by the BJP led government in India, and announced on 6th July by the current Finance Minister (FM), Nirmala Sitharaman focused on the following factors:
+While the Interim Budget 2019 announced on February 1 by the then Finance Minister Piyush Goyal, focused on easing the income tax burden for salaried employees and boosting agri-schemes among others, the Union Budget 2019-20 by the BJP led government in India, and announced on 6th July by the current Finance Minister (FM), Nirmala Sitharaman focused on the following factors:

 - A concrete road-map to transform the state of agriculture in India